phoenixframework/phoenix/guides/telemetry.md

-> The full list of `:telemetry` events emitted from Phoenix, along with their measurements and metadata, is available in the "Instrumentation" section of `Phoenix.Endpoint` module documentation.
+> The full list of `:telemetry` events emitted from Phoenix, along with their measurements and metadata, is available in the "Instrumentation" section of `Phoenix.Logger` module documentation.

 ### An Ecto Example